It’s never too late to go after something you want and make your life better.

 One of my priorities is writing and building this blog.
 I work at home, but I often work at cafes or at the library too.
 Think about where you like to work.
 Is it at home?
 At a cafe?
 At the library?

 I also know I like to switch up where I work from time to time.
 Sometimes I work from home, but I find I’m more distracted there.
 I start cleaning or eating more than I need to.
-Plus the distractions break into my precious time, because soon I have to pick up my child!
+Plus the distractions break into my precious time because soon I have to pick up my child from school!
+Anyone feel me on this?

 So PLAN where you will be working from the day before. (“Tomorrow I will go to the coffee shop.” or “Tomorrow I will head to the library after the gym.”)
-(PS If you’re working on your stuff on the weekends, know the hours of the library or whatever place you plan to be at.
+(PS If you’re working on your stuff on the weekends, know the hours of the library or whatever place you plan to be.
 Business hours can change and then your plan is shot and valuable time lost).
+Apply this to whatever situation you have in your life.

 Pack your bag the night before: